NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% capture text %}
-Partnering with app developer Mango Languages (whose Research Director, Dr. Kaitlyn Tagarelli, is NCIL alum!), we are studying how the Mango Languages app can assist newcomers to Canada with improving their English abilities.
-After 8 weeks of app use, we evaluate learners’ benefit and how it relates to other language supports they receive (such as classes or discussion groups).
-In this project, we are partnered with the [Language Learning & Development Lab](https://www.sfu.ca/langdev.html) at Simon Fraser University, directed by Dr. Henny Yeung.
-This project is funded through a larger, multi-partner research grant, [_Ensuring Full Literacy in a Multicultural and Digital World_](https://ensuringliteracy.ca), under the direction of [Dr. Janet F. Werker](https://psych.ubc.ca/profile/janet-werker/) at the University of British Columbia.
+We are studying how the[Mango Languages](https://mangolanguages.com) app can assist newcomers to Canada to improve their English abilities.
+We are conducting this sudy in partnership with Mango Languages and the [Language Learning & Development Lab](https://www.sfu.ca/langdev.html) at Simon Fraser University, directed by Dr. Henny Yeung.
+This project is funded through a [SSHRC](https://www.sshrc-crsh.gc.ca/home-accueil-eng.aspx) Partnership Grant, [_Ensuring Full Literacy in a Multicultural and Digital World_](https://ensuringliteracy.ca), under the direction of [Dr. Janet F. Werker](https://psych.ubc.ca/profile/janet-werker/) at the University of British Columbia.
 {%
   include button.html
   link="projects/MADworld-Mango"